El Pitazo

-Censorship
+History

 Reporters on an El Pitazo press pass have been denied access to events, particularly covering government activities and elections; a security guard told one reporter he barred from the National Electoral Council that the order "came from above".
 Actions like this are in violation of Article 58 of the constitution of Venezuela.
 In this instance, during the campaigns for the 2018 presidential election, opposition candidate Henri Falcón tried to intervene to bring the reporters, among press personnel from multiple other media, into the building; several were allowed in but the security said the bar on El Pitazo was too strict to allow them through.

 Blocking of website

 The El Pitazo website has been blocked on multiple occasions.
 Batiz said in August 2018 that none of the blocks thus far had been given an explanation, and that there had also been no reports against the website that would justify blocking it.

-The first block to website was implemented in early September 2017, by CANTV and Digitel, followed by Movistar in early November.
-Because of the decline in viewership the web address was changed from .com to .info on 15 January 2018.
+The first block of the website occurred in early September 2017, by CANTV and Digitel, followed by Movistar in early November.
+To avoid the block, the web address was changed from .com to .info on 15 January 2018.

 The new web address was then blocked in early April 2018 by CANTV, but the directors had been prepared and already set-up a web address hosted in Malaysia, .ml, which they switched to the same day.